yxfanxiao/myFrontEndDemo/toolbar/README.md

 		* understand html construction

 ## 3. use pseudo-classes like 'before' & 'after'
-		 holy shit! why i use this, the second way fails?
+		why after i use this, the second way fails?
 I can't figure out, so move the second way to way2.html...

 ## LOL suddenly want to review quicksort
 ```javascript